 - PLASTIC table cover is approx 54" x 108"

 What will you be in the future?
 Doctor, baseball player, cop?
 Have the kids come over in the outfit of what they want to be when they grow up.
-Most kids already have an interest in a particular occupation, so they may already have costumes, jerseys, or props.
+Most kids already have an interest in a particular occupation or their own everyday heroes, so they may already have costumes, jerseys, or props.

 - Reunited DIY Party Essential Kit INCLUDES 20 extra-large class reunion cut outs - Great for bringing all your DIY high...